 “There are people in the area who monopolized the generator electricity,” Ali, a 48-year-old from Beirut’s southern predominantly Shia Dahieh neighborhood said.

 Ali also pointed to the alleged dollar shortage – the Lebanese currency is pegged to the US dollar – as further compounding electricity problems.
 The alleged shortage of dollars has further strained the economy, spawning a black market exchange with higher rates than the official peg.

 “Electricity cuts for six hours, then comes back for four, then cuts for six.
 And when the governmental electricity comes they keep the motor running to bill us higher.
 The costs have gotten higher because of the dollar shortage,” said Ali.

-A man passes by private generators which provide electricity in Beirut (File photo: Reuters)
+A man passes by private generators, which provide electricity, in Beirut - Reuters

 A long history of failed reforms